Thousands fight for gun rights at Virginia's 'Lobby Day' rally

 Virginia Citizens Defense League, a non-profit gun-rights group, planned the pro-gun rally on "Lobby Day."
 The group's original plan was to peacefully carry firearms at the rally.

 The league has advocated for what is called "Second Amendment sanctuary" resolutions in over 130 counties and municipalities around the Commonwealth.
-Though such measures carry no legal weight, the VCDL is still a defiant gesture against tighter legislation.
+Though such measures carry no legal weight, the VCDL said they represent a defiant gesture against tighter legislation.

 - sticks